 Some alcoholic beverages, soft drinks and juices are made using animal products.
 The substances used are often from slaughtered animals, such as gelatin, fish bladders and blood, and are commonly found in more drinks than one would think.
 Some brands clearly label their drinks, but not all do.
 Usually, spirits are most likely to be vegan-friendly and so are many beers and wines, but it’s worth asking and also checking online which are vegan-friendly and which ones aren’t.

-For delicious vegan recipes, check out some of these great suggestions which are suitable for any occasion:
+For delicious plant-based recipes, check out our recipes section.
+Or find more great suggestions which are suitable for any occasion: